remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue/index.md

   * Every message is processed only once
 * **DLQ** — Dead Letter Queue.
 A queue that stores messages that couldn't be processed successfully.
 * **Work queue** or **task queue** — designed to allow _multiple workers_ to consume tasks concurrently
+* **Delay queue** — postpone the delivery of new messages to the queue for a period of time

+  Applications: rate limiting, batching (accumulate messages before processing) etc.

 ~~~admonish example
 AWS SQS